Ever dream of becoming an astronaut? Travel to space isn’t just for humans—animals can be astronauts too.

 About our books

-A Boy’s imagination runs wild when he adopts a pet Weasel that sparks his imagination and helps bring his space travel fantasies to life.
+A boy’s imagination runs wild when he adopts an unconventional pet that sparks his creativity and helps bring his space travel fantasies to life during a crazy field trip to the science museum.
 (Learn More)